huggingface/datasets/datasets/code_x_glue_cc_clone_detection_big_clone_bench/README.md

 }
 ```

 ### Contributions
-Thanks to @madlag for adding this dataset.
+Thanks to @madlag (and partly also @ncoop57) for adding this dataset.